neonevm/neon-evm.docs/docs/developing/dev_environment/local_solana.md

 <details><summary>6.
 Faucet service</summary>
-The Faucet service provides the liquidity in `NEON` to all the accounts that are mentioned in the incoming requests.
+The Faucet service provides the liquidity in 'NEON' to all the accounts that are mentioned in the incoming requests.

 #### docker-compose.yml